larchermat/ObfuscationAPI/README.md

                                                   failures
 + logs                                          # directory containing all logs generated when running the extended pipeline
-+ traces                                        # directory containing the trace.xes versions of the logs.txt
++ traces                                        # directory containing the dataset.xes produced by parsing the logs
 ```